puppetlabs/pupperware/README-windows.md

 ## Provision a Windows host with LCOW support

-As mentioned, Windows 10 Build 1709+, Windows Server 2019 or newer builds are necessary to support LCOW.
+As mentioned, Windows 10 Build 1709+, Windows Server 2016 1709+ or newer builds are necessary to support LCOW.
+It is preferred to use RS5+ builds like Windows 10 1809+ or Windows Server 2019 in preparation for upcoming LCOW v2.

 If the host is provisioned in Azure, the host must be a `v3` SKU to support nested virtualization, like `Standard_D4s_v3`.
 Other cloud providers or virtualized infrastructure will have similar requirements / configuration needed to enable nested virtualization.